CuriousCurmudgeon/history_of_vcs/02_sccs.md

 The downside of SNOBOL 4 and SPITBOL is size and speed, but that wasn't an issue during the six month trial run.

+The protoype was very successful and several large appliations were using it internally.
 In the fall of 1973 there were several more projects interested in using SCCS and the decision was made to write a new version.
 The interested projects were on multiple OS's, but the existing version of SCCS only supported OS/360 still.
 Instead of writing different versions for each OS (which was standard operating procedure then), the decided to write just one version that would run on a PDP 11/45 under UNIX.

 > TODO: Insert picture of PDP 11/45.